 Sell limited-time t-shirts

-A 24-hour campaign functions by establishing an air of urgency surrounding your fundraiser.
+A 24-hour campaign functions by creating an air of urgency surrounding your fundraiser.
 Whether you’re raising money for a current event like COVID-19 relief or another relevant need, limiting the campaign to a single day is an effective way to boost donations during a short period of time.
-Popular campaigns include #GivingTuesday and #GivingTuesdayNow, which encourage donors all over the world to make generous contributions during a predetermined 24-hour window.
+People are likely to promote and support your campaign, especially when it’s a one-day commitment.

 A 50/50 raffle is one of the simplest fundraisers you can host, and you don’t even have to come up with a grand prize.
-Sell tickets like you would for a normal raffle, and in the end, the individual with the winning ticket gets the jackpot— which is 50% of the raffle entrance fund.
+Start by selling tickets as you would for a normal raffle.
+In the end, the individual with the winning ticket gets the jackpot— which is 50% of the raffle entrance fund.
 The remaining 50% stays with your organization!
 This is usually a great campaign to run with an event, but it can be easily adapted to an online raffle with the right software.

-Usually a “give it up challenge” entails donors going without a favorite snack or drink for a certain time.
-However, with the closing of all non-essential businesses, individuals around the world have already been going without their favorite fancy coffee beverages and restaurant meals.
-For this fundraiser, you simply challenge donors to give the money they would have spent on these food and drinks to your fundraiser instead.
+Usually a “give it up challenge” encourages donors to go without a favorite snack or drink for a certain time.
+However, with the on-and-off closing of businesses during COVID-19, many individuals have adapted to going without their favorite beverages and restaurant meals.
+For this fundraiser, you simply challenge donors to give the money they would have spent on these foods and drinks to your fundraiser instead!

 Calendar photo contest

 Host a photography contest with the intent of turning the winning photos into a high-quality calendar.
-Encourage your followers to send in their favorite photographs for each month, and select the 12 best to make it in the final calendar.
-Then, you can even start selling your custom-designed calendar for a donation to your organization!
+Encourage your followers to send in their favorite photographs for each month to your website.
+Then, have a panel of judges or your supporters vote on the 12 best to make it in the final calendar.
+You can even start selling your custom-designed calendar for a donation to your organization!